 Susanne Marx is a choreographer, dance teacher and researcher.
 She studied at the School for New Dance Development of the Amsterdam School of the Arts and at DasArts in Amsterdam.
 She produces theater and dance, often in collaboration with other theatermakers and artists from other disciplines.
-She is a teacher and researcher at the Theaterschool Amsterdam and Artez, Arnhem.
-She also teaches dance to young people through the Youth Theatre Krakeling.
+She is a teacher and researcher at the Theaterschool Amsterdam and Artez Arnhem, where she teaches artisitic practice.

-In 2015 she worked at the Deutsche Oper as Choreographer in the production Gianni by Martin Butler.
+In 2015 she worked at the Deutsche Oper as choreographer-dramaturg in the production Gianni by Martin Butler.

 In 2014 co-directed the Barokopera Perseus and Andromeda, touring through Denmark a.o. at the Operafestival in Aalborg, Denmark.

-In 2011 Meisje Loos premiered in Julidans in Amsterdam and toured for the second time in 2013.
+In 2011 Meisje Loos premiered in Julidans ( the international dutch dance festival) in Amsterdam and toured for the second time in 2013.

 In 2010 she was commissioned by Kosmopolis a dancetheatredocupiece for kickboxing girls, Chicks, Kicks & Glory, which also was shown at Kickboxgalas.

 In 2008/2009 she made Geboeid, a dance performance that toured to great acclaim in the Netherlands, amongst others in Julidans, Neuköllner Oper in Berlin and was shown during the cultural capital Istanbul.

 She is now preparing two works.
 One for Julidans 2021 called Lapswimmers, an danceaudiopiece in city swimminpools. and in steps she will create Steffa Wine, a dancepiece about the dutch Flamencodancer Wine, who danced for the German occupiers in 1944.
 A highly political piece that is meant to premiere on the dutch Liberation Day again in the City Theater of Amsterdam 2021.